MBB-team/VBA-toolbox/_wiki/identifiability.md

 Here again, any non-diagonal element in the **confusion matrix** signals a potential confusion between the selected model and the true (hidden) model...

+ > TIP: The accuracy of such Monte-Carlo simulations depend upon the number `N` of simulations performed.
+If time permits, we suggest to set `N` at least at two orders of magnitude greater than the number of parameters (identifiability analyses) or models (confusion analyses).